+44 (0)1543 251478 info@igniters.co.uk

 Flame Detection by Flame Rectification

-Our flame igniter systems feature a dual purpose electrode.
+Our flame igniter systems feature a dual-purpose electrode.
 During the spark phase, a spark is produced between the electrode and burner head, which ignites the air and fuel gas mixture.
 When the spark phase is complete, usually about 4 seconds after initiation, the same electrode is used to prove the presence of a flame by the principle of flame rectification.

 The diagram above shows the tip of a torch and the spark-gap between the electrode and burner head.